 file The name of the output file.
-If NULL, a name will be created using tempfile. max\num\genotypes

-Maximum allowed number of genotypes.
-For some types of input, we make a call to evalAllGenotypes, and use this as the maximum.

-If TRUE provide additional information about names of intermediate files.

-Use log fitness when computing statistics.
-Note that the rfitness function outputs what should be interpreted as log-fitness values, and thus we set this option by default to FALSE.

-short Give short output when computing statistics.
+If NULL, a name will be created using tempfile. max_num_genotypes Maximum allowed number of genotypes.
+For some types of input, we make a call to evalAllGenotypes, and use this as the maximum. verbose If TRUE provide additional information about names of intermediate files. use_log Use log fitness when computing statistics.
+Note that the rfitness function outputs what should be interpreted as log-fitness values, and thus we set this option by default to FALSE. short Give short output when computing statistics. replace_missing From MAGELLAN's fl_statistics: replace missing fitness values with 0 to_Magellan to_Magellan: A file is written to disk.
+You can then plot and/or show summary statistics using MAGELLAN.

-replace\missing

-From MAGELLAN's fl\statistics: replace missing fitness values with 0 (otherwise check that all values are specified).
+(otherwise check that all values are specified).